meteor/meteor/packages/htmljs/README.md

 # Built-in Types

 The following types are built into HTMLjs.
-Built-in methods like `HTML.toHTML` expect a tree consisting only of these types.
+Built-in methods like `HTML.toHTML` require a tree consisting only of these types.

 * __`null`, `undefined`__ - Render to nothing.